simonsobs/SOLikeT/INSTALL.rst

 Create your job script following `cobaya docs <https://cobaya.readthedocs.io/en/devel/run_job.html>`_.

 NOTE: Any time you log in to a new perlmutter shell, remember to always load the relevant modules (in particular, those needed for pyccl).
-A good option is to create an alias in your bashr with all the relevant commands.
+A good option is to create an alias in your bashrc with all the relevant commands.

 Please, don't hesitate to open issues and/or be in touch with us, should you find any problems.
 Many thanks to Luca Pagano, Serena Giardiello, Massimiliano Lattanzi, Pablo Lemos, +++